-Assault – aka In the Devil’s Garden – is a 1970 British horror thriller feature film directed by Sidney Hayers (Deadly Strangers; Night of the Eagle; Circus of Horrors) from a screenplay by John Kruse (Revenge), based on the novel The Ravine by Kendal Young.
+Assault is a 1970 British horror thriller feature film directed by Sidney Hayers (Deadly Strangers; Revenge; Night of the Eagle; Circus of Horrors) from a screenplay by John Kruse (Revenge; Hell Drivers), based on the novel The Ravine by Kendal Young.
 Also released as In the Devil’s Garden

-This is a gorgeous restoration of a British ‘giallo‘.
-Well, if it was Italian they’d be calling it a giallo.
+This is a gorgeous restoration of a British ‘Giallo‘.
+Well, if it were Italian they’d be calling it a Giallo.
 It’s from the right period, has a faceless maniac who carnally assaults and then kills, and wears black leather gloves while they’re doing it.
 There’s no J&B but hey – you can’t have everything.

-We do, however, have Frank Finlay as a police inspector investigating the rape of local schoolgirl Lesley-Anne Down in Devil’s End Wood (A similar fate would befall Miss Down in the Michael J. Bird-written Out of the Unknown TV episode ‘To Lay A Ghost’ with even more disturbing consequences but fortunately for the actress this didn’t become a trend).
+We do, however, have Frank Finlay as a police inspector investigating the assault of local schoolgirl Lesley-Anne Down in Devil’s End Wood (A similar fate would befall Miss Down in the Michael J. Bird-written Out of the Unknown TV episode ‘To Lay A Ghost’ with even more disturbing consequences but fortunately for the actress this didn’t become a trend).
 The attack has left her mute and an inmate of the local hospital where she’s being looked after by psychiatrist James Laurenson.

 When a second girl is found carnally assaulted and murdered the police find they may have an eyewitness in the form of school art teacher Suzy Kendall (yet again saddled with one of the worst wardrobes in 1970s horror film history, and that’s saying something), who concocts an elaborate plan to catch the killer by getting the local newspaper editor (a wonderfully sleazy Freddie Jones) to print a story suggesting her painting of the killer will be revealed in four days’ time.
 But despite keeping watch will the police be able to stop Suzy being the next victim?